 Market Trends shows how your Top 10 competitors have trended (or behaved) over time, allowing you to easily see what is changing across the different areas you compete in.

 The data is segmented into six charts: Paid (Text ads) Desktop and Mobile, PLA Desktop (Google Shopping) Desktop and Mobile, as well as Organic Desktop and Mobile.
 Clicking on Totals will give you the sum of the segments:

-- Total Desktop = ALL paid + organic on desktop
+- Total Desktop = ALL Paid (Text ads) + PLA + Organic on Desktop

-- Total Paid = ALL paid on desktop + mobile
+- Total Paid (Text ads) = ALL Paid on Desktop + Mobile

 - Share of Clicks - the percentage of clicks (either paid or organic) from the total of all estimated clicks.
 Share of Clicks is interchangeable with Share of Market and Share of Voice

 - Share of Impressions - the estimated number of impressions the competitor received / the total number of impressions that were available on those terms during the selected period

 - Frequency - the number of times we saw an advert or competitor when searching for a search term divided by the total number of times we searched for the term; if this is across multiple terms then it will be weighted by monthly search volume